LinkNacional/give-antispam/README.txt

 2. In installed plugins look for the 'add new' option in the header;

-3. Click on the 'submit plugin' option in the page title and upload the post-updated-date-for-divi-main.zip plugin;
+3. Click on the 'submit plugin' option in the page title and upload the give-antispam.zip plugin;

 4. Click on the 'install now' button and then activate the installed plugin;

-The Post Updated Date for Divi plugin is now live and working.
+The Antispam Donation for GiveWP is now activated.

 == Frequently Asked Questions ==